huzaifaalmesbah/access-defender/readme.txt

 = Plugin Configuration: =
 1. Navigate to **Settings > Access Defender** in your WordPress dashboard.
-2. Configure the settings for Access Defender below:
+2. Configure the settings for Access Defender:
     - **Enable VPN Blocking**: Enable VPN and Proxy Blocking.
+    - **Provider Configuration**: Choose between free providers (with auto-rotation) or paid provider
+    - **Free Providers**: Select multiple free APIs that will rotate automatically when limits are reached
+    - **Paid Provider**: Choose a single reliable paid service and enter your API key
     - **Warning Title**: Enter the custom warning title (e.g., "Access Denied").
     - **Warning Message**: Enter the custom warning message to be shown to blocked users.
+3. **Monitor Usage**: View real-time statistics showing API usage, success rates, and failures for each provider.

 == Frequently Asked Questions ==

 = How does Access Defender work? =
-Access Defender uses the ip-api.com API to identify if a visitor is accessing your site through a VPN or proxy by looking up their IP address.
+Access Defender uses multiple API providers to identify if a visitor is accessing your site through a VPN or proxy by looking up their IP address.
+You can choose between free providers (with automatic rotation) or paid providers for enhanced reliability.
 If a VPN or proxy is detected, the visitor will be blocked from accessing your website and shown a customizable warning message.

-= Is the ip-api.com API free? =
-Yes, ip-api.com provides a free tier, which allows a limited number of API requests per minute.
-You can check their website for more details on pricing and usage limits.
+= What's the difference between free and paid providers? = Free providers have rate limits (e.g., 45 requests/minute for IP-API.com) but the plugin automatically rotates between multiple free APIs when limits are reached.
+Paid providers offer higher rate limits, better reliability, and faster response times.

+= How does the auto-rotation work for free providers? = The plugin uses free providers sequentially - it will use the first provider until it hits the rate limit, then automatically switch to the next available provider.
+This ensures continuous service even with rate limitations.

+= Can I use multiple paid providers? =
+No, you can select only one paid provider at a time.
+However, you can easily switch between different paid providers in the settings.

 = Can I customize the warning message? =
 Yes!
 You can customize the warning title and message via the plugin's settings page.
 The message is shown to users blocked by Access Defender.

 == Screenshots ==

-1. **Settings Page** – Configure the plugin settings, including enabling VPN blocking and setting custom warning messages.
+1. **Settings Page** – Configure provider settings, choose between free auto-rotation or paid providers.
+2. **Provider Statistics** – Real-time monitoring of API usage, success rates, and provider status.
-2. **Blocked User Screen** – Example of the custom warning message shown to blocked users.
+3. **Blocked User Screen** – Example of the custom warning message shown to blocked users.

 == Changelog ==

+= 1.1.0 =
+* **Major Update**: Complete multi-provider system implementation
+* **New**: Added support for multiple API providers (free and paid)
+* **New**: Free provider auto-rotation system with sequential switching
+* **New**: Paid provider options with higher rate limits
+* **New**: Real-time usage statistics and monitoring
+* **New**: Dynamic API key management for paid providers
+* **New**: Organized provider structure (Free/Paid subdirectories)
+* **Added**: IP-API.com Pro (paid) service with 1,000 requests/minute
+* **Added**: IPGeolocation.io paid provider
+* **Added**: ProxyCheck.io as a paid provider
+* **Added**: API key validation via link
+* **Added**: Smart rate limiting with per-minute and monthly tracking
+* **Added**: Enhanced admin interface with dynamic provider selection
+* **Added**: Better error handling and fallback systems
+* **Fixed**: Plugin options structure and migration system

 = 1.0.4 =
 * Fixed: Corrected file path in uninstall.php to prevent fatal error during plugin uninstallation